codbex/codbex-documentation/docs/applications/billing.md

 * A Credit Note is generated, referencing the original invoice.
 * The credit note is sent to the customer, and the adjusted amount is typically applied to future transactions or used to offset outstanding balances.

-## Payment Receipt
+## Sales Payment Receipt

-A Payment Receipt is a document issued by the seller to acknowledge the receipt of payment from the customer.
+A Sales Payment Receipt is a document issued by the seller to acknowledge the receipt of payment from the customer.
 It serves as proof of payment.

 Key Components: